-- Revenue share means your development partner builds your app for free and takes a percentage of the money it makes
+- Revenue share means your development partner combines a monthly platform fee with a percentage of the money the app makes

 - Typical creator app revenue splits range from 10% to 50%, depending on who does what

-- Revenue share aligns incentives — your partner only wins when you win
+- Revenue share aligns incentives — your partner's upside follows your app revenue

-- It eliminates the $50K-$250K upfront cost that stops most creators from building software
+- It replaces the $50K-$250K upfront cost that stops most creators from building software

 - Not all revenue share deals are equal — the details of what's included matter more than the split